There are many forms of advertisements for a service that is supposed to help you make $500 a day with a website.

 If you read reviews before you decided to pay then that is great.

-What I do is click around and to see what happens.
+What I do is click around and see what happens.

 When I personally went to click on that easy kits link, it showed it wasn’t a secured link in my web browser.

-That caused my trust level diminished even more.
+That caused my trust level to diminish even more.
 I was also concerned if these ads have some sort of malware on them.
 I would recommend that people run a security scan on their computers if they didn’t prior to reading any of those ads.

 If you read or listen to a video ad…!